-Alipay, WeChat pay open apps to foreigners visiting China
+Alipay, WeChat Pay open apps to foreigners visiting China

 Alipay said it's letting travellers use a prepaid card service provided by the Bank of Shanghai.
 That means customers will have to periodically top off that account, which will be limited in amount.

-In contrast, Tencent Holdings Ltd's WeChat Pay intends to let people more directly connect their existing cards to its app.
-Visa described that plan in a statement of support early Wednesday in China, saying it will essentially enable its cards to work across China.
+In contrast, Tencent Holdings Ltd's WeChat Pay intends to let people connect more directly their existing cards to its app.
+Visa described that plan in a statement of support on Wednesday in China, saying it will essentially enable its cards to work across China.

 "This is a great step forward, both for consumers travelling to China and the overall payments industry," Visa said.
 "This partnership means that we'll be working towards an environment where Visa cardholders will be able to use their Visa card in China at the millions of places where WeChat Pay is accepted, instead of having to rely on cash."